shpml/fundamentals/11_chapter/08_lesson.md

 | Shannon   | soup          |
 | Josh      | pasta         |

-This is the basic principle underlying an **myObject** (also known in some languages as a *hash*).
+This is the basic principle underlying an **Object** (also known in some languages as a *hash*).
 An object *associates* each value with a reference called a **key** (in this case the person's name).
 An important note is that, because each key/value pair is independent of any of the others, the array doesn't keep a consistent 'order' to its elements.

 As you start building applications, you'll find many situations where you'll want to associate keys to values.